SweetingTech/MCP/multi-mcp-repo/README.md

 # MCP Server Repository

-This repository contains multiple Model Context Protocol (MCP) servers that provide various tools and capabilities.
-Each server is implemented in TypeScript and follows a modular architecture for easy extension and maintenance.
+A collection of Model Context Protocol (MCP) servers providing various tools and capabilities, along with a web-based management interface.

-## Architecture

-Each server follows a common architecture:
-- `types.ts`: Core type definitions and interfaces
-- `server.ts`: Base server implementation
-- `stdio.ts`: Standard I/O transport layer
-- `index.ts`: Server-specific tool implementations

-### Common Components
-- Error handling with custom `McpError` class
-- Standard I/O based communication
-- Tool registration system
-- Request/response handling

 ## Available Servers